Harsha-k-21/Exploring-the-Cosmos-with-Three.js/README.md

- Twinkling Stars & Rotating Big Star - Three.js Project
+ Exploring the Cosmos - Three.js Project

 This project is a visually immersive 3D space scene built using Three.js.
 It features twinkling stars, a rotating central star-shaped figure, and interactive effects where the large star changes color upon mouse hover.